-San Xia Ming Qian Bi Luo Chun (三峽明前碧螺春) is an early spring (Pre Qing Ming) green tea from Sanxia District of New Taipei City in northern Taiwan.
+San Xia Ming Qian Bi Luo Chun (三峽明前碧螺春) is an early spring (pre-Qing Ming) green tea from Sanxia District of New Taipei City in northern Taiwan.
 Carefully handpicked leaves of the Qing Xin Gan Zi varietal are processed in a traditional style to create an aromatic herbaceous liquor with sweet and floral notes and a clean aftertaste.
-Grown at an altitude of between 300m and 400m, it was harvested and processed in March 2021 by the Lee family.
+Grown at an altitude of between 300m and 400m, it was harvested and processed on 6 March 2022 by the Lee family.
 This is a green tea version of our San Xia Ming Qian Hong Cha black tea.
 We also stock a summer version of this tea.

 Bi Luo Chun ‘Green Snail Spring’ is a classic Chinese green tea, with the original type hailing from the Dongting tea growing area of Jiangsu Province.
 Such is the popularity of this tea that the name became popular for other green teas made in a similar style.
 Typically they exhibit a tippy leaf with a coiled shape resembling a snail.
 Often however, the name is descriptive of the flavour profile rather than the appearance of the leaf.
 Such as the case in our pre-Qing Ming Bi Luo Chun from Sanxia, it is made of single leaf with some white buds but they are not coiled into the distinctive snail shape.
 Instead the name is attributed to the flavour, having a classic vegetal green tea taste and aromatic liquor common to other Bi Luo Chun teas.